Generate HTML documentation from C# comments

 - Check Scan recursively to make sure that all namespace folders are parsed

-- Point out the documentation destination folder, which is where your HTML documentation will end up
+- Pick a documentation destination folder, which is where your HTML documentation will end up

-- Instead of Documented Entities, select “All Entities” - this will also extract a nice namespace list
+- “All Entities” will also extract a nice namespace list.

 - Since we are extracting documentation for C#, select “Optimize for Java or C# output”

-- Latex, Man pages, RTF and XML are fully optional options, not described in this post
+- Latex, Man pages, RTF and XML are optional and not described in this post.

-When the HTML documentation is built, you can just upload it to wherever you want your documentation to be available.
+When the HTML documentation is built, you can just upload it to wherever you want it to be available.
 If you’re happy with the outcome, save the config for future use.

 Hope this helps!